sm-latest/thoughts/zombie-db-connections.md

 While rapid recovery isn’t a new concept I hadn’t heard of it.
 I only discovered it while investigating our incident.
 It turns out Hikari has a
 [brilliant page dedicated to it](https://github.com/brettwooldridge/HikariCP/wiki/Rapid-Recovery).Their advice is two fold:

-- Ensure you don’t cache DNS for too long.
+- Ensure you <b>don’t cache DNS for too long</b>.
 The JVM default is indefinite for security reasons, but this didn’t age well with the advent of cloud computing.
 We changed the default such that any Guardian server with a JVM should only cache DNS for 60s.
 You can see how Max and Roberto implemented that change for our whole department here.
-- Ensure you set a TCP timeout.
+- Ensure you set a <b>TCP timeout</b>.
 Some drivers support it, some don’t.
 PostgreSQL supports it but sets it to unlimited by default.
 So by default connections that have been dropped might never be closed.

 ### Reference
 [Faster PostgresSQL Failover Recovery](https://www.theguardian.com/info/2019/dec/02/faster-postgresql-connection-recovery)